ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 This indicates whether to allow DDL replication.

-- 0: DDL replication is not supported during replicaiton
+- 0: DDL replication is not supported during replication
-- 1: DDL replicaiton is supported during replication.
+- 1: DDL replication is supported during replication.

 ##### REPLICATION_DDL_TIMEOUT

 This indicates DDL replication execution timeout value through replication of the current session.

-The excess value is measured based on the local server performing DDL replicaiton.
+The excess value is measured based on the local server performing DDL replication.

 ##### MESSAGE_CALLBACK

-This indicates the message callback registration status of the conncted client.
+This indicates the message callback registration status of the connected client.

 Depending on the message callback registration status, the server decides whether to send the message.